Uplift Legal Funding now offers lawsuit loans on e-cigarette explosion cases.

 - February 2015 in Ramona, California – A man suffered facial burns and lacerations on his face after a vape exploded.

 - July 2013 in Corona, California – The e-cigarette charging in the car resulted in a “blow torch” fire.
-The victim suffered 2nd degree burns on upper thighs and lower buttocks.
+The victim suffered 2nd-degree burns on the upper thighs and lower buttocks.

-- February 2012 in Niceville, Florida – An e-cigarette explosion in the mouth caused severe burns, lost teeth and part of tongue.
+- February 2012 in Niceville, Florida – An e-cigarette explosion in the mouth caused severe burns and lost teeth.

 - November 2011 in Greely, Colorado – After an e-cigarette exploded in his face, a man had to be hospitalized for 8 days.

 This string of explosive and flammable incidents led the U.S. Department of Transportation Pipeline and Hazardous Materials Safety Administration to ban passengers and crewmembers from carrying battery-powered portable electronic smoking devices (e.g. e-cigarettes, e-cigs, e-cigars, e-pipes, personal vaporizers, electronic nicotine delivery systems) aboard aircraft.

 If you or a loved one is suffering from injuries from an exploding e-cigarette, Uplift can help.
 We provide cash upfront to ease the strain of a lengthy case.
 We provide legal funding cases for plaintiffs nationwide.
 Apply online or call us today at (800) 385-3660 to learn more.